 Key Stage 1 and 2 teachers plan science lessons using the National Curriculum (2014).
 The science topics planned for cover the disciplines of biology, chemistry and physics and are in line with the programme of study outlined in the National Curriculum, with the key assessment criteria being used to support lesson planning and give learning objectives.
-'Twinkl', 'Hamilton Trust', 'Plan Bee' and 'Espresso' are also used to support science planning.
-Science is taught in two mixed classes, KS1 (year one and two) and KS2 (year three and four).
-Science topics are taught through a two year rolling programme, ensuring that the full National Curriculum programme of study for each key stage is covered over two years.
+The teacher assessment framework for science at the end of key stage one is also used to inform science planning in year one and two, to ensure that all areas are covered by the time of the submission of year two SATs data.
+'Twinkl', 'Plan Bee' and 'Espresso' are also used to support science planning.

+As the science programmes for study are given year-by-year, lessons are planned and taught to individual year groups (rather than in mixed classes).
 'Working scientifically' is described separately in the National Curriculum programme of study, but is taught through and clearly related to the teaching of our science topics.